A cheap carrier with good family plans and not-so-good individual plans

 Buying a new phone these days can cost more than your mortgage payment or rent.
 Seriously, the iPhone 12 Pro retails for $999!
 But, there may be a way to get a better deal.

 When you sign up for a new plan with Total Wireless (or pretty much any other provider), you’ll get access to some deals and payment plans.
-For instance, you can pick up an iPhone 12 mini 64GB for just $25 a month.
+For instance, you can pick up an iPhone 13 mini 128GB for just $25 a month after the upfront cost.
 That’s a lot more manageable than shelling out a grand upfront.

 Here’s a look at some of the other great deals that Total Wireless offers on new devices.